 “It brought back so many memories,” Blende said.
 “Sadly, now almost sixty years later, I still wonder if this country will ever give women the credit that they so deserve.”

 A woman in a man’s field

-Blende was one of two women in her class at University of Pennsylvania to study mechanical and electrical engineering.
-She was hired by Westinghouse right out of college as a draftsperson and stayed for ten years before moving to General Motors where she was an inspector for a few years.
-But, it was her interest in aeronautics that drew her to California where she landed a job with the MDD Group.
+Blende was one of two women in her class at the University of Pennsylvania to study mechanical and electrical engineering.
+She was hired by Westinghouse right out of college as a draftsperson and stayed for ten years before moving to General Motors, where she was an inspector for a few years.
+But it was her interest in aeronautics that drew her to California, where she landed a job with the MDD Group.

-“We would drive up to San Gabrielle Mountains to perform the first nuclear tests and all of us had to wear radiation badges to make sure we were always at a safe level of exposure,” she remembered.
+“We would drive up to San Gabriel Mountains to perform the first nuclear tests, and all of us had to wear radiation badges to make sure we were always at a safe level of exposure,” she remembered.
 “That was the very beginning of the space program.”

 Blende has been receiving in-home medical care from Housecall Providers ever since the rides to and from her doctor’s office became too painful.
 She recently started receiving palliative care services in addition to a monthly house call.

 “I appreciate the care I have received from the staff of Housecall Providers this past year,” Blende said.
 “They are all very friendly and knowledgeable, and I look forward to their visits.”
 For Prusak, meeting amazing people like Housecall Providers’ own “Hidden Figure” is just one of the perks of the job.